aliyun/terraform-provider-alicloud/website/docs/d/market_products.html.markdown

 The following attributes are exported in addition to the arguments listed above:

 * `ids` - A list of product codes.
-* `product_items` - A list of products.
+* `products` - A list of products.
 Each element contains the following attributes:
   * `code` - The code of the product.
   * `name` - The name of the product.
   * `category_id` - The category id of the product.